Close the left navigation

 SRP Solutions

-Timothy Phillips, Ph.D., leads a project developing and testing broad-acting sorbent materials to more effectively bind hazardous chemicals.
+Timothy Phillips, Ph.D., leads a project developing and testing broad-acting sorbent materials to more effectively bind an array of hazardous chemicals.
 These new sorbent materials build on more than 30 years of sustained work by Phillips and his research team.

 Sorbents are insoluble materials, or mixtures of materials, that may be used to bind and remove contaminants from water or food.
-In the form of enterosorbents, they can also be used to remove toxins from the human gut.
+The ingestible version, called enterosorbents, can be used to remove toxins from the human gut, while barrier creams can block toxic compounds from penetrating the skin.

 Moving Technologies Out of the Lab

-• Conducted fundamental research that informed development of sorbent materials
+• Conducted fundamental research to develop sorbent materials.

-Phillips' early SRP-funded work provided insight into the interactions of hazardous chemicals on the surfaces of diverse materials in order to construct sorbents to remove contaminants from groundwater.
-Using molecular modeling techniques, his team studied and designed highly functionalized sorbents to bind to and detoxify hazardous compounds in the environment.
+Phillips' early SRP-funded work revealed how hazardous chemicals behave on the surfaces of diverse materials.
+Building on this early insight and using molecular modeling techniques, his team studied and designed highly functionalized sorbents to bind to and detoxify hazardous compounds in the environment.

 To develop sorbents for a specific target chemical, the researchers characterized how the chemical binds to surfaces of various materials, like clay, and defined the structural and functional characteristics that maximized the sorption process.
 They identified the combinations of modified clay, bonding agent, and substrate needed for optimal performance.